PhilippvK/isaac-demo/README.md

 ### LLVM

-Our patched version of LLVM depends on the `mgclient` lib, hence that library has to be installed ion the previous step.
+Our patched version of LLVM depends on the `mgclient` lib, hence that library has to be installed in the previous step.

 We provide the `scripts/setup_llvm.sh` script which should allow you to install LLVM.
 This step will take a long time depending on your machine!